Satisfactory Academic Progress

 Any undergraduate, graduate and law student who fails to meet SAP requirements during the annual review, is placed on Financial Aid Suspension and is not eligible to receive financial aid without a successful appeal.
 Should the student not wish to appeal, the student must meet SAP requirements before aid eligibility can be re-established.

-A student who wishes to appeal must download the appeal form and may download the SAP Instruction sheet.
+A student who wishes to appeal must download the SAP Appeal Form and may download the SAP Instruction Sheet.
 The completed form must be submitted to the Office of Student Financial Aid, 3rd Floor, West Hall.
 Financial aid will only be awarded if an appeal is approved.
 The deadline for students to submit an appeal is two weeks prior to the last class day of the term (Please refer to the current Academic Calendar for the date).

 Appeals may be approved outright or may be approved with an academic plan.
 In either case, should the appeal be approved, students will be allowed to receive financial aid for a probationary semester.At the completion of the probationary semester, the student whose appeal was approved, will be reviewed for SAP.
 If the student is still not meeting SAP requirements, the student will be placed on Financial Aid Suspension and will be ineligible for financial aid.
 The student may appeal Financial Aid Suspension.If the student's appeal is denied, the student will be ineligible for financial aid until the student meets the SAP requirements.